 This creamy and cheesy summer squash casserole is made from fresh ingredients and without canned soup or egg.
-It’s one of my favorite ways to serve summer squash for a crowd-pleasing side dish.
+It's one of my favorite ways to serve summer squash as a crowd-pleasing side dish.

 Why You'll Love this Summer Squash Casserole

 - Flavorful: This squash and zucchini casserole is rich in flavor and is year-round comfort food.

 - Great texture: The squash is so tender but not mushy.

 - Perfect consistency: The sauce is cheesy and creamy but not too heavy.

 To make this summer squash casserole, you will need the following ingredients:

 - Heavy Cream